lexibank/tlopo/out/vol3/chapter11.md

 ## Notes

-[^1]: Two other nut-bearing species are cultivated in NW Melanesia: C. lamii along the north coast of New Guinea and the species with the largest trees and largest nuts,C. decumamum, in the Admiralties ([Yen 1996](../references.md#source-Yen1996)).
+[^1]: Two other nut-bearing species are cultivated in NW Melanesia: C. lamii along the north coast of New Guinea and the species with the largest trees and largest nuts, C. decumamum, in the Admiralties ([Yen 1996](../references.md#source-Yen1996)).
 Their ranges are too narrow for them to be relevant here.

 [^2]: Wild specimens with inedible nuts occur westward from Santa Cruz ([Yen 1985](../references.md#source-Yen1985): 320, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 104).